sackeyjason/jasonsackey-2024/src/pages/blog/2024-10-14-migrating-from-wordpress-to-astro.md

 ---
-title: Migrating this site from WordPress to Astro
+title: 'Escape from WordPress: Migrating this site to Astro'
-date: '2024-10-08'
+date: '2024-10-14'
 layout: "./_layout.astro"
 ---